VAX-TRUST at the University of Nottingham

 VAX-TRUST is a multi-stage project that aims to deepen our understanding of parental vaccine hesitancy.
 The stages of the project include an analysis of media discourse around vaccines, qualitative interviews with parents and healthcare professionals, ethnographic observation of childhood immunisation appointments, and the development of evidence-based tools to help healthcare professionals maintain positive communication with parents who may be cautious about their children receiving routine vaccinations.

 The stages of VAX-TRUST are outlined below.
 Stage one was completed in late 2022.
+Stage two was completed in July 2023: Please use this link to access our online intervention.

 Stage one: Situation analysis and research into vaccine hesitancy in the UK, focusing on the East Midlands region